 - The United States recorded 9,100,880 Coronavirus Recovered since the epidemic began, according to the World Health Organization (WHO).
 In addition, United States reported 357,258 Coronavirus Deaths.
 January 2021 data; https://tradingeconomics.com/united-states/coronavirus-recovered

 - Yet another source as of 01-06-2021: Worldwide coronavirus cases 87,438,069.
 Deaths 1,879,983.
 Recovered 61,221,133. https://virusncov.com/ (Compare: The most notorious plague episode in history, The Black Death, which swept across Europe and Asia in 1346, is estimated to have resulted in or contributed to the deaths of over 50 million people worldwide.)

 Marilyn Singleton, MD, of the Association of American Physicians and Surgeons writing on December 30, 2020 in the AAPS Newsletter (aapsonline.org) about stemming the tide of Covid-19 states: “Simply put, an ounce of prevention is worth a pound of cure.
 Any risk of taking proper doses of vitamins and minerals is dwarfed by the risks associated with COVID.
 Useful vitamins and minerals include zinc (inhibits viral replication), vitamin D3 and vitamin C, and quercetin (to help drive zinc into the cells).
 Additionally, melatonin, a hormone found naturally in the body that regulates our sleep cycle, also has significant anti-inflammatory, antioxidant, and mitochondrial protective effects.”

-Editor’s Note: Check out this exciting trailer for “THRIVE II: This is What it Takes.”
-Focusing on breakthrough solutions, this welcome new movie offers grounded hope when we need it most.
+Editor’s Note: We recommend a viewing of the new documentary “Thrive II.”
+This link leads to a trailer for “THRIVE II: This is What it Takes.”
+Focusing on breakthrough solutions, this welcome new film offers grounded hope.